huynguy-db/arcion-docs/content/docs/target-setup/Snowflake/iceberg-tables.md

     save-file-on-error: true
 ```

 {{< hint "warning" >}} **Attention:** In realtime replication, Replicant first creates the destination tables with a one-time data snapshot to transfer all existing data from the source.
 In this "snapshot phase", Replicant needs to know beforehand whether or not you're using Iceberg tables.
-For this reason, you _must always_ use the `snapshot` section of the Applier configuration file to specify your `per-table-config` parameters, including what the `table-type` is.
+For this reason, you _must always_ use the `snapshot` section of the Applier configuration file to specify your `per-table-config` parameters, including the value of `table-type`.
 For more information about how different Replicant modes work, see [Running Replicant]({{< ref "docs/running-replicant" >}}).
 {{< /hint >}}